This post may contain affiliate links, where I earn from purchases at no extra cost to you. Thank you!

 The Great Barrier Reef is one of the most interesting natural ecosystems in the world.

-The Great Barrier Reef is under huge threat due to global warming, with some predictions saying it only we may only have 10 years before 90 percent of the living coral will be gone.
+The Great Barrier Reef is one of the best places to visit in Australia, but is under huge threat due to global warming, with some predictions saying we may only have 10 years before 90 percent of the living coral will be gone.

-Uluru, the incredible rock in Central Australia is also known as Ayers Rock.
+Uluru, the incredible rock in Central Australia is also known as Ayers Rock and is one of the most well known places to visit in Australia.

 The large sandstone formation of rock in the southern part of the Northern Territory is known as the red centre and is a breathtaking sight.